devonjones/rpg-dice-roller/docs/guide/notation/modifiers.md

 **Order:** 3

-The keep modifier allows you to roll a collection of dice but to disregard all except for the highest or lowest result.
+The keep modifier allows you to roll a collection of dice but to disregard all except for the highest or lowest result(s).
 It is the opposite of the [Drop modifier](#drop-dn-dhn-dln).

 The notation of the keep modifier is a lowercase `k`, followed by the end that should be dropped ("h" = "highest", "l" = "lowest"), and then the number of dice to drop.